 With a diverse background in art direction, photography, and film production management, Alissa Hessler has worked as both the director for creative talent and as the creative talent.
 She has shot and produced content for international publications and brands, art directed and produced commercial shoots, managed global launch events, and orchestrated rebrands of international corporations.
 In her free time she continues to champion young farmers and rural small business owners through her Urban Exodus project.
 Her first book Ditch the City and Go Country, was released in 2017, distributed by Macmillan Press.

-Jacob and Alissa jointly teach workshops at Maine Media, Santa Fe Photographic Workshops and other institutions across the country.
-They also operate their own destination workshops on Cumberland Island and the Lost Coast of California.
+Jacob and Alissa have been teaching photography for the last decade at Maine Media, Santa Fe Photographic Workshops and other institutions across the country.
+They also operate their own creative workshop studio in Midcoast Maine and host destination workshops on Cumberland Island and the Lost Coast of California.